Tranquilo-Organization/tranquilo-Flutter/README.md

 ## 📱 Tranquilo App Screens

+Tranquilo App offers a seamless user experience across various screens, providing tools for managing anxiety.
+The splash and onboarding screens guide users into the app, followed by secure authentication.
+The home and dashboard screens display personalized mental health insights, while the chatbot offers interactive support.
+Users can participate in surveys to track anxiety levels, engage with a supportive community, and manage their profiles easily.

 ## 🌠 Splash & OnBoarding

 <img width="409" alt="Screenshot 2024-09-23 at 4 03 10 AM" src="https://github.com/user-attachments/assets/a394333d-497a-4148-b3a6-cff89bf3213a">